pramodkumarkarn/hugo-pk/content/blog/introduction-to-nonviolent-communication-nvc/index.md

 ### Expressing feelings
 Many cultures discourage openly expressing emotions as part of regular communication between people.
 We are often taught that being "emotional" is a sign of weakness or that it makes communication more difficult.

-As a result of such cultural training, most of us have a very limited vocabularly with which to express our feelings.
+As a result of such cultural training, most of us have a very limited vocabulary with which to express our feelings.
 It may be limited to "good", "bad", "happy", "angry", etc.

 When we clearly articulate and label our emotions (and don't mix them with observations, evaluations, or strategeies), they become an extremely powerful (even vital) tool for understanding how well our needs are being met and how to move forward.
 It can be enormously liberating to know that we've found a word to express our true feeling and that another has understood us.